France in the Eurovision Song Contest 1958

-France was represented at the Eurovision Song Contest 1958 with the song "Dors, mon amour", composed by Pierre Delanoë, with lyrics by Hubert Giraud, and performed by André Claveau.
+France was represented at the Eurovision Song Contest 1958 with the song "Dors, mon amour", composed by Hubert Giraud, with lyrics by Pierre Delanoë, and performed by André Claveau.
 The French participating broadcaster, Radiodiffusion-Télévision Française (RTF), held a national final to select its entry, after having previously selected the performer internally.
 The song would go on to win the Eurovision Song Contest.